spinecone/build-a-bot-workshop/personalize_your_bot.md

 * **Tweepy**, the library we used to send tweets from our sample bot, can also be used to search and reply to tweets.
 Tweepy is very [well documented](http://tweepy.readthedocs.org/en/v3.2.0/).
 * **Google** has a lot of different free, public APIs that have basic authentication and usage limit requirements.
 The whole list of Google APIs is [here](https://developers.google.com/apis-explorer/#p/). [@earthroverbot](https://twitter.com/EarthRoverBot) and [@youareherebot](https://twitter.com/youareherebot/with_replies) use the [Google Maps](https://developers.google.com/maps/?hl=en) API.
 ****
+You can also check out the source code for these Python Twitter bots for ideas or examples:
+*
+[@crystalliser](https://github.com/Autophagy/crystalliser-bot) "takes an image and 'crystallizes' it."

 Happy building!